-3.2- Building a team with Specialized Skills to Strengthen Marketing Efforts
+3.2- Building a team with Specialized Skills to Strengthen Marketing Efforts marketing companies can provide.

 Alternative media platforms should prioritize hiring and training journalists with diverse and specialized skill sets to meet the demands of modern content creation and audience engagement, strengthening marketing efforts.
 According to media viability expert Leyla Echafaqi from Morocco, key skills to cultivate within the team include: